jamesmoss/toml/readme.md

 Use [Composer](http://getcomposer.org/) to install the Toml package.
 Package details [can be found on Packagist.org](https://packagist.org/packages/jamesmoss/toml).

 You can use this lib without composer but you'll need to provide your own PSR-0 compatible autoloader.
-Really should just use Composer.
+Really you should just use Composer.

 ## Use